← Back to Blog

 Income and Expense Management

-Short-term rental income can be highly seasonal, especially in areas like Lunenburg, where properties averaged 248 booked nights per year in 2023, generating approximately $48,000 CAD for hosts [9].
-Most of this income is concentrated in the summer, making it crucial to manage finances with a seasonal lens.
+Short-term rental income can be highly seasonal.
+Properties in Lunenburg averaged 248 booked nights per year in 2023, generating approximately $48,000 CAD for hosts.
+Most income concentrates in summer, making seasonal financial management crucial.

 Tax Documentation and Reporting

 Operating a short-term rental in Nova Scotia comes with specific tax requirements, including federal, provincial, and municipal obligations.
-For example, in the District of Lunenburg, property owners must collect a 3% municipal marketing levy from guests.
-This levy should be added to nightly rates, documented, and remitted on time [9].
+In the District of Lunenburg, property owners must collect a 3% municipal marketing levy from guests.
+This levy should be added to nightly rates, documented, and remitted on time.

 South Shore Community Profiles